Congratulations on your first performance of the year on Feb 27! You did yourselves proud.

-Oct 31-Nov 3 is the week of playing tests!
-By the afternoon of Friday, Nov 3, all students will have played individually in class or submitted a video clip (folders on school computers: Assignments/HandIn/ConcertBand) the following passage.
+Playing tests are to be performed/submitted on Wednesday, Mar 7.
+Students are to play individually in class or submit a video clip (folders on school computers: Assignments/HandIn/ConcertBand) the following passage.
 If submitting a video clip instead of playing in class, please ensure your hands and face are visible, and that you count yourself in before beginning.
+Please do not send clips to my emailbox; links are ok.

 Key Signature Quiz Study Guide: